Content

 Operating costs

-In the past reporting year, Swissgrid launched its Strategy 2027 and entered a new five-year strategy period.
-Strategy 2027 will enable Swissgrid to address the challenges posed by the fundamental transformation of the energy system.
-Implementing these measures will lead to a rise in operating costs.
+In 2023, Swissgrid launched its Strategy 2027 and entered a new five-year strategy period.
+Strategy 2027 is enabling Swissgrid to address the challenges posed by the fundamental transformation of the energy system.
+In addition to an increase in investments, the implementation of these measures is also leading to an increase in operating costs.

 EBIT and net income